jasonhu09/2020-sensor-miniproject/report.md

 2. Does a persistent change in temperature always indicate a failed sensor?

 A persistent change in temperature does not always indicate a failed sensor.
-The temperature readings can be affected by a variety of factors such as the air condition being turned on or a window being opened.
+The temperature readings can change due to a variety of factors such as the air condition being turned on or a window being opened.
 This could cause a persistent change in temperature but this does not necessarily mean the sensor has failed.
+For example, if the window is left open, there can be a persistant drop in the temperature throughout the day as the outside temperature gets colder.

 3. What are possible bounds on temperature for each room type?

-Since our algorithm defines an anomoly as a point falling outside the mean ± 2 std, our bounds on temperature for each room type are given below.
+Since our algorithm defines an anomoly as a point falling outside the mean ± 2*std, our bounds on temperature for each room type are given below.

 office low:  17.668